ArnoldasMk/Kali/README.md

-## The previous name was linux.cc, because I didn’t know how to name it.
+## The previous name was Kali, because I didn’t know how to name it.
 From now the name is Kali
 ## Compiling

 **Note:** _Do NOT download or compile as the root user._

-#### Download the dependencies required to build linux.cc:
+#### Download the dependencies required to build Kali:

 If you are having problems compiling make sure you've got the latest version of `g++`.